BoognishSaves/gb-frontend/README.md

 ## Stretch Goals:
-### User Authorization: We have the forms in place just didn't have the time.
-We intend on getting this implemented in the next day or two.
+### User Authorization: Using user auth to establish roles and access.
 ### Organizing the home page by area of the farm.